quantotto/Q-SITE-Classiq-Open-Challenge/README.md

 I attest that all the work was done solely by myself.
 The use of "we" in the presentation is merely a writing style.
 If external sources were used, they are attributed in References or Credits in the code.

 Thanks for the challenge, team Classiq!<br>
-Thanks for oragnizing the event, team Q-Site!
+Thanks for organizing the event, team Q-Site!

 Yevgeny Menaker<br>
 team Quantotto